Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

 The above addition represents a new "site type" that can be used to confine reactions to a particular spatial location within the simulated cell.
-Because ribosomes are immobile in the manuscript, we will use this new region as fixed location to place ribosome "particles", which can catalze the translation reactions.
+Because ribosomes are immobile in the Earnest et al. manuscript, we will use this new region as fixed location to place ribosome "particles", which can catalze the translation reactions.